JJTofflemire/Signal-Server/README.md

 # Signal-Server Docker

-- A docker container for Signal-Server v9.81.0 running on Debian Bookworm-Slim
+- A docker container for Signal-Server v9.81.0 running on Eclipse Temurin

 # Installation